Entries in grey refer to aviation and world events not specific to women.

 American.

 Moisant participates in the international aviation meet held at Nassau Boulevard, New Jersey.
-Four women pilots are to appear, but the publicity focuses on: Claude GRahame-White, Harry Atwood, Earle Ovington, T.O.M.
+Four women pilots are to appear, but the publicity focuses on: Claude Grahame-White, Harry Atwood, Earle Ovington, T.O.M.
 Sopworth and Grorge Batty.

 The women participate in events for the Rodman Wanamaker Trophy, "offered to members of the fairer sex."